bionetslab/grn-confounders/README.md

 # -m stands for random procedures.
 For GENIE3 select -m as 100.
 For other algorithms -m is 1.
 ```

+NOTE: The user should be connected to the internet for downloading the gene dataset(TCGA).
+If the user is not connected to the network, the gene dataset has to be manually added by the user in the data folder.

 ## Result Plots
                                            ARACNe result plot
 ![Screenshot (111)](https://user-images.githubusercontent.com/106863105/191177650-a46fb3c7-9194-4f4d-9622-052b8e4fcb8a.png)